Sanjeev-Kumar78/railway-ai-search-template/README.md

 1. Click the "Deploy on Railway" button above
 2. Add your Cohere API key (free from [cohere.com](https://cohere.com))
+3. Add the Cohere API Key to the backend service variables on railway.
-3. Deploy and wait for services to start
+4. Deploy and wait for services to start
-4. Upload your docs and start searching!
+5. Upload your docs and start searching!

 ## 📖 What This Template Includes